sait-lab/learn-git/git-branching.md

   testing d1ce380 docs: add a line to file1
 ```

-The useful `--merged` and `--no-merged` options can filter this list to branches that you have or have not yet merged into the branch you’re currently on.
-To see which branches are already merged into the branch you’re on, you can run `git branch --merged`:
+The useful `--merged` and `--no-merged` options can filter this list to branches that you have or have not yet merged into the branch you're currently on.
+To see which branches are already merged into the branch you're on, you can run `git branch --merged`:

 ```console
 $ git branch --merged